-The Ogre, in need of a good scrub behind the ears.
+My trusty Ogre.
+Definitely in need of a good scrub behind the ears.
 Scott at Porcelain Rocket built me a cover for my framebag to keep out rain and muck.
 Works a treat.

 School break in Mindina – I was soon swamped by curious kids.
 Note the one checking spoke tension with his foot.